'An attack on all of us': Anime fans reel after deadly Japan fire

 TOKYO: A devastating apparent arson attack on a renowned Japanese animation firm has left anime fans and insiders heartbroken, with many likening the fire to a terror attack on their community.

-The inferno that ripped through Kyoto Animation on Thursday (Jul 18) killed 33 people and injured dozens more.
-The firm has delighted fans across the world with its animations of popular manga works.
+An inferno ripped through Kyoto Animation on Thursday (Jul 18), killing 33 people and injured dozens more at the firm.

 READ: Animation fans lay flowers, pay respects at Japan studio ravaged by arson

-"Kyoto Animation is home to some of the world's most talented animators and dreamers," Apple CEO Tim Cook tweeted after the attack.
+"Kyoto Animation is home to some of the world's most talented animators and dreamers - the devastating attack today is a tragedy felt far beyond Japan," Apple CEO Tim Cook tweeted on Thursday after the attack.

 "KyoAni artists spread joy all over the world and across generations with their masterpieces."